xpika/blog/posts/The-Quantity-Fallacy.md

 Another way of looking at it is from the following quote in the form of a question.
 <blockquote>"Did you gain 10 years of experience or just 1 year of experience 10 times?"</blockquote>
 There is a real sense in which repetition does make perfect, This is in regards to biology.
 Stretching muscle long enough will eventually leave it loose like a rubber band.
-There is also a similar concept in regards to memory whereÂ you can recall something quicker if you think it more often.
+There is also a similar concept in regards to memory where you can recall something quicker if you think it more often.